 Local community leaders, teachers, and parents who want a library are required to form a local library committee responsible for meeting minimum requirements for receiving books from the African Library Project.
 These requirements include finding a suitable space for establishing and maintaining a 1,000-book library with sufficient shelving, receiving library training, making time for reading in the classroom, and covering the local costs associated with receiving the books.
 Rongo University and Project Humanity work together to evaluate library committee applications to join the program, provide training, and monitor library usage and performance.

 This fall book drives will be coordinated for 60 libraries which will be delivered to Kenya in June 2019.

 You Can Do a Book Drive!

 Nyamuga Special School

-As part of its focus on education, for the past three years Project Humanity has been working closely with the Nyamuga Special School to improve living and learning conditions.
+As part of its focus on education, for the past five years Project Humanity has been working closely with the Nyamuga Special School to improve living and learning conditions.
 As its name suggest, Nyamuga is a school and home for nearly 120 children who are impacted with various developmental disabilities.
 But proving that kids are still kids, whatever challenges the students of Nyamuga face they more than make-up for it in their hunger and enthusiasm for learning.
 They also have an uncompromising willingness to provide assistance and support to one another (these are extraordinary kids!).

-Since 2016, Project Humanity volunteers have raised over $2000 to purchase desks and chairs specifically designed to meet the physical needs of the children at Nyamuga.
+To date Project Humanity volunteers have raised over $2000 to purchase desks and chairs specifically designed to meet the physical needs of the children at Nyamuga.
 The furniture was manufactured near Rusinga, which also contributed to supporting the local community.

 Project Humanity volunteers also worked hand-in-hand with the children of Nyamuga to paint the rooms of their new dorm building.
-We also donated toothbrush kits and provided additional funds for the school to purchase a three-month supply of grains.

 We are looking for additional opportunities to support these very special children.